 I used roasted, salted, whole pecan halves from Trader Joe’s.
 If your nuts are raw, toast them for 5 to 10 minutes in a 400F oven to take the raw edge off and enhance the flavor.

 You can either make your own Homemade Salted Caramel Sauce, use Trader Joe’s Salted Caramel Sauce, or use another thick, rich sauce.
 Don’t use ice cream sundae sauce because it’s too thin.
 You want something really thick so it doesn’t leak and run everywhere.

 The hardest part is waiting for the brownies to cool completely before slicing.
 There’s too much fudginess, drippy caramel, and melted chocolate to slice into until they’ve cooled completely.
 Slicing too early will result in a hot, gooey mess.
 I prefer brownies this rich to be served slightly chilled.

-8 ounces (salted) caramel sauce (use The Best & Easiest Homemade Salted Caramel Sauce, Trader Joe’s, or another favorite; plain is okay but I prefer salted caramel.
+- 8 ounces (salted) caramel sauce (use homemade, Trader Joe’s, or another favorite; plain is okay but I prefer salted caramel.
 Don’t use ice cream sundae sauce, it’s too thin)

-1 heaping cup pecans (I use roasted, salted, unchopped pecan halves; toast raw nuts for 5 to 10 minutes in a 400F oven to enhance flavor)
+- 1 heaping cup pecans (I use roasted, salted pecan halves; toast raw nuts for 5 to 10 minutes in a 400F oven to enhance flavor)